 Women’s ranking: 1st, 2nd, 3rd

-Prizes depend on each year’s sponsorship.
-2013 prizes consisted of Mountain King poles, UK Gear shoes, gift certificates, and artisanal products from the region.
+2014 prizes consist of Mountain King poles, UK Gear shoes, gift certificates, artisanal products from the area, and more.

 Are competitors required to finish each stage within a set time limit?